how to solve your job search woes

 job seeker.

-While you’re seeking a job, do freelancing or
+• While seeking a job, do freelancing or

 self-employment work such as taking paid